 Having two or more shots within a single frame is an old video editing technique that is frequently used in feature films, music videos and various other types of short movies.
 The video wall effect can also be visually-impactful if you are combining the footage of the same scene captured with from different angles or if you simply want to have multiple sources of action in the same frame.
-There are several methods you can use to create this visual effect in Filmora9 and in this article, we are going to take you through each of them, step by step.
+There are several methods you can use to create this visual effect in Filmora and in this article, we are going to take you through each of them, step by step.

 It is essential to complete all other video editing tasks like cutting or trimming the footage, applying transitions or color grading a video clip before you start creating the video wall effect.
 Once you know exactly where in the video the effect should appear, how long it should last or how many different shots the effect should contain it will be much easier to choose how you are going to create a video wall.
-Let’s take a look at a few different methods you can use to make a video wall effect in Filmora9.
+Let’s take a look at a few different methods you can use to make a video wall effect in Filmora.

 1. Applying the Video Wall Filter

-Head over to the Effects tab, after you’ve placed the video clip to which you want to apply the Video Wall Filter on Filmora9’s timeline.
+Head over to the Effects tab, after you’ve placed the video clip to which you want to apply the Video Wall Filter on Filmora’s timeline.
 Click on the Common subcategory and browse through the filters it contains until you find the Video Wall Filter or alternatively, you can type the filter’s name into the search bar and locate it instantly.

 Proceed to drag and drop the Video Wall filter to the track on the timeline that is located directly above the video clip to which you’re applying the filter.
 The filter will multiply the source footage and it will create a number of smaller frames from the original video clip.
 You can adjust the duration of the Video Wall filter by dragging one of its ends left or right depending on whether you want to extend or reduce its default duration.
 Double-click on the filter you added to the timeline and use the alpha slider to decrease its intensity.
 However, you can’t choose how many times the source footage is going to be multiplied and you can only use one video clip as the source footage.